Skip to main content

 Aloe vera

 Does psoriasis feel tight or itchy on your scalp?
-Well, the gel found inside the aloe leaf is well known for its wonderful healing properties.
+The gel found inside the aloe leaf is well known for its healing properties.
 A 1996 study suggests that using aloe vera can help manage moderate chronic plaque-type psoriasis with no side effects.

 • Non-GMO